openjdk/jextract/README.md

 $ sh ./gradlew -Pjdk18_home=<jdk18_home_dir> -Pllvm_home=<libclang_dir> clean verify
 ```

+On macOs the `libclang_dir` the usual locations are:

+* `/Library/Developer/CommandLineTools/usr/` if using Command Line Tools
+* `/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/` if using XCode
+* `$(brew --prefix llvm)` if using the [LLVM install from Homebrew](https://formulae.brew.sh/formula/llvm#default)

-After building, there should be a new `jextract` folder under `build` (the contents and the name of this folder might vary slightly depending on the platform):
+After building, there should be a new `jextract` folder under `build` (the contents and the name of this folder might vary slightly depending on the platform, e.g. on macOs the folder is `jextract.app`) :

 ```
 build/jextract